What is Obesity & Severe Obesity?

 - Gallbladder disease

-- Sleep apnea and respiratory problems
+- Sleep apnea

-What are the social effects of obesity?
+What are the societal effects of obesity & severe obesity?

 Effects at Work

 Employees with obesity are often viewed as lazy or less competent.
 Sometimes they are seen as undisciplined, less ambitious or less productive.
 They also face lower wages and are less likely to be hired or promoted.